1.1 Access, Distribution and Review of Child Welfare Policies

 2. Disseminate and discuss policy updates in meetings (e.g. regional and county supervisory team meetings, summits, county staff meetings or meetings of multiple social services units) as long as:

-1. The meeting takes place no later than 30 calendar days from the date the policy correspondence was issued;
+1. The meeting takes place no later than 30 calendar days from the date the policy correspondence is issued;

 2. The meeting agenda includes the name or number of the correspondence;